sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 ========================

-This section describes how to set up a basic gallery for your examples using ``sphinx-gallery``.
-You'll do the following.
+This section describes how to set up a basic gallery for your examples using the Sphinx extension Sphinx-Gallery, which will do the following:

-* Automatically generate sphinx rST for your examples, along with Jupyter notebooks of each that users can download.
+* Automatically generate Sphinx rST out of your ``.py`` example files.
+The rendering of the resulting rST will provide the users with ``.ipynb`` (Jupyter notebook) and ``.py`` files of each example, which users can download.
 * Create a gallery with thumbnails for each of these examples (such as `the one that scikit-learn
   <http://scikit-learn.org/stable/auto_examples/index.html>`_ uses)